 A list of lawyers able to represent Australian citizens in the UAE is available from the Australian Embassy in Abu Dhabi or the Australian Consulate-General in Dubai.
 Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is provided in the Consular Services Charter.

 Australians who might engage in activities that involve local legal matters, particularly with regard to family law (divorce, child custody and child support), are strongly advised to seek professional advice and ensure they are aware of their rights and responsibilities.
-Decisions relating to child custody are based on Islamic law (see under Information for dual nationals for further details).
+Decisions relating to child custody are based on Islamic law (see 'dual nationals').

-Severe penalties, including the death penalty, apply for serious offences such as drugs: There is a zero tolerance policy towards drugs.
-Penalties for drug trafficking include the death penalty and life in jail.
-Penalties for possession or use of illegal drugs include imprisonment and heavy fines.
-The UAE has issued a warning to visitors, including passengers transiting the UAE, to be aware of its strict laws against illegal drug possession.
 The presence of illegal drugs detected in blood or urine tests is considered possession, regardless of where or how long ago the drugs were originally consumed.
 You may also be charged with possessing drugs if trace amounts are found on your body, clothing or luggage.
 Amounts of 0.05 grams or less can lead to conviction.
-Other serious crimes, such as murder, treason and rape, may also attract the death penalty.
+See our Drugs page.

-Personal conduct: Behaviour such as swearing and making rude gestures, including hand gestures, are considered criminal acts in the UAE and may result in significant penalties and deportation.
+Behaviour such as swearing and making rude gestures, including hand gestures, are considered criminal acts in the UAE and may result in significant penalties and deportation.
 Foreigners have been subject to corporal punishment for making insulting remarks and gestures to local officials.
-It is illegal to make derogatory remarks about the royal families.
+It is illegal to make derogatory remarks, including on social media, about the royal families or the local government.

 It is illegal to harass women in the UAE.
 Unwanted conversation, prolonged stares, ogling, glaring, shouting, touching any part of the body, stalking or any other comments or other behaviour that may offend are considered harassment.
 Taking photographs of local people, particularly women, without permission and where there has been no previous contact is illegal and can lead to arrest or fines.